jgarties/cabi-competition/README.md

 Download CSV files from [Ride Report’s DC Region page](https://public.ridereport.com/regions/washington).
-Save a separate CSV for each of the three regions and for each rideable type (e-bikes and scooters) for a total of six CSVs.
+Save a separate CSV for each of the three regions and each rideable type (e-bikes and scooters) for a total of six CSVs.
 Save them in another directory.

 Since these files have relatively few rows, I chose to combine them in